 The Role of Frontend Frameworks in Web Development

 First, let’s quickly establish what frontend frameworks are.
-Well, the term “frontend” itself refers to the elements of an application or website that are visible to the users.
+Well, the term “frontend” itself refers to the elements of an application or website that are visible to users.
 Things like typography, color schemes, button shapes, and the like all constitute a graphical user interface that presents information from backend components.

-Learn the more about User Interface Design
+Learn more about User Interface Design

-A framework, on the other hand, is a piece of software that simplifies development of a particular IT project by providing ready-to-use code that developers can build on.
+A framework, on the other hand, is a piece of software that simplifies the development of a particular IT project by providing ready-to-use code that developers can build on.
 Thus, allowing them to avoid starting from scratch and easing the entire software development process.

 As such, a frontend framework is a tool that helps with the creation of the frontend elements of a web application.
 Typically, it can aid in the management of AJAX requests, associating data with DOM elements, or styling of app components.